SamiSha99/OnlineCommunication/README.md

 * Streamer Mode.
 * Color Blindness Mode.

-This mod is exclusive to the Steam version of A Hat in Time due it's usage of [Steam Networking API](https://partner.steamgames.com/doc/features/multiplayer/networking) as it was [explained by Gears for Breakfast](https://support.hatintime.com/hc/en-us/articles/360021915254-How-was-Online-Party-achieved).
+This mod is exclusive to the Steam version of A Hat in Time due to it's usage of [Steam Networking API](https://partner.steamgames.com/doc/features/multiplayer/networking) as it was [explained by Gears for Breakfast](https://support.hatintime.com/hc/en-us/articles/360021915254-How-was-Online-Party-achieved).